 We check in and are greeted with a glass of complimentary champagne and a welcome note.
-The little details set the stage for a great stay.
+I’m never mad at a glass of complimentary bubbles and love hotels that take the time to add little extra.
 Our ‘cottage’ is a lakeside hotel room located across the street from the main building.
 The balcony has a stunning view of Lake Tahoe with adirondack chairs made for early morning coffee or a glass of wine night cap.

 So much family-friendly fun happens here, it’s almost hard to leave the resort!
 Here’s ten things you can’t miss at the Hyatt Regency Lake Tahoe.